Internet water army

 The most prominent group is Li Yi Bar.

-Background

-Governmental programs of social media manipulation are found worldwide.
-China's 50 Cent Party (named from the 0.5 yuan payment per posting) trains and employs tens of thousands of online commentators to promote the PRC party line and control public opinion on microblogs, bulletin board systems, and chatrooms.

 Name

 The water army metaphor refers to "the large number of people who are well organized to flood the Internet with purposeful comments and articles".
 The Chinese etymology of shuijun meaning "navy" instead of "water army" is translated in the Shuijunshiwan 水军十万 (lit. "navy 100,000") company slogan: "Thousands of navy, for your assignment".

 Adam Clark Estes describes the name as, "If the term 'Internet troll' conjures up unintimidating images of angry, acne-faced computer geeks, the phrase 'Internet water army' just sounds horrifying, like a force of besuited villains from a graphic novel.
 In reality, it's not that scary, but the continually booming business for paid spammers and mission-driven trolls is definitely unsettling."